In these last days He has spoken to us in a Son, whom He appointed heir of all things, through whom also He made the universe.

 The Bible tells us that God will reign through Christ to the aions of the aions.
 So when we are told that God made the aions through the Son, this is what the Hebrew's writer has in mind.
 God placed all things under the Son's feet when he sat down at the right hand of the Majesty on High and Headed up all things in the risen Son (Eph 1:10).
 In this way, God established the aions of the aions through him because all things in the aions to come are Headed up in Christ (Eph 1:9-10).

-When God seated Jesus at His right hand and placed all things under his feet, a new reality was established.
+The writer is referring to "these last days."
+When God raised Jesus from the dead and seated him at His right hand, He made him "Lord" (Acts 2:36) and placed all things under his feet.
+Aa new ruling administration and reality was established.
 And this is what the Greek word aion implies.
-With the ages of time, new realities come and go.
-So when the writer says God made the aions through the risen Son, he is referring to the new reality that will exist in the coming aions, the new creation in Christ Jesus our Lord.
+With these ages of time, new realities come and go.
+So when the writer says God made the aions through the risen Son, he is referring to the new reality that will exist in the coming aions, the aions of the new creation in Christ Jesus our Lord.
+God did this when he seated Jesus at His right hand.